skippyr/libtdk/DOCS.md

 #### Brief

 Applies a color from the XTerm palette.
-Colors are not applied if the stream is being redirected or piped.

 #### Declaration